Multilingual Code Co-Evolution Using Large Language Models: Related Work

 In this section, we describe related work on the rule-based code translation tools, existing machine learning models designed for code translation, and the machine learning models that are proposed for accelerating software evolution.

-\MyPara{Rule-based Code Translation} Researchers and practitioners have designed rule-based tools for translating the source code of a program written in one programming language to the equivalent program written in another programming language.
-Such tools, usually called transpilers, have been built for pairs like \Java and \Cs{}~\cite{java2csharp}, C and Rust~\cite{c2rust}, C and Go~\cite{c2go}. \citet{NguyenETAL15Divide} proposed PBSMT, a divide-and-conquer technique to adapt phrase-based statistical machine translation models for source code translation.
-This statistical approach has been shown to underperform the learning-based approaches that are proposed recently.

-There are also transpilers designed for translating code between different programming paradigms within the same programming language. \citet{gyori2013crossing} proposed \textsc{LambdaFicator} to translate imperative Java code to using the functional Stream APIs, e.g., converting anonymous inner classes and for loops to lambda expressions. \citet{radoi2014translating} presented the rule-based model to translate sequential \Java code to MapReduce framework.
+\MyPara{Rule-based code translation} Researchers and practitioners have designed rule-based tools for translating the source code between programming languages.
+Such tools, usually called transpilers, were built for pairs like \Java and \Cs{}~\cite{java2csharp}, C and Rust~\cite{c2rust}, C and Go~\cite{c2go}. \citet{NguyenETAL15Divide} proposed PBSMT, a phrase-based statistical machine translation models for source code translation. \citet{gyori2013crossing} proposed \textsc{LambdaFicator} to translate imperative Java code to using the functional Stream APIs. \citet{radoi2014translating} presented the rule-based model to translate sequential \Java code to MapReduce framework.
+Prior work~\cite{mariano2022automated} has shown that existing rule-based code refactoring tools can only deal with stylized code snippets over common code patterns.

-Implementing these tools is usually tedious and time-consuming.
-Developers have to get familiar with the grammars of both programming languages and manually design rules to map the syntax between two programming languages.
-With the evolution of the programming languages, new features and code patterns are introduced, the rule-based tools could be outdated~\cite{java2csharp}.
-Prior work~\cite{mariano2022automated} has shown that existing rule-based code refactoring tools can only deal with stylized code snippets over common code patterns because it is impossible to manually craft the rules for any patterns or language pairs. \DeltaTool does not have this limitation, as it can generalize to new programming language features by learning from code evolution history.

-\MyPara{Learning-based Code Translation} Researchers have proposed various machine learning models for the code translation task. \citet{ChenETAL18Tree} proposed a tree-to-tree neural network with a tree-RNN encoder and a tree-RNN decoder.
-The encoder learns the embeddings for the nodes on the abstract syntax tree of source code and decoder recursively expands the non-terminal nodes on the new abstract syntax tree of the target code.
-Compared to \DeltaTool, this model does not generalize well to longer program as the size of the abstract syntax tree for a code snippet can be very large with thousands of nodes.
-Moreover, RNN model suffers from the out of vocabulary (OOV) problem when translating the real-world project because of the limited number of parameters.